kingsdigitallab/aisteroids/README.md

 - asteroid rotation speed tied to price change magnitude: clockwise for gains, counter-clockwise for losses
 - asteroid speed correlates to daily stock volatility
+- the player's score reflects the stock's market value (last trading price), with collisions against asteroids resulting in score penalties proportional to the asteroid's size

 ![A(I)steroids gameplay screenshot](assets/images/gameplay.png)